-The Neighbourhood Plan team has followed the necessary legal steps to create the draft Plan.
-Most importantly the team has ensured extensive engagement with the people of Farnham and others with an interest in the area.
-Details of the consultation to date have been recorded in a series of reports that are available to download from The Farnham Town Council website at www.farnham.gov.uk/shapefarnham or to view at the Town Council offices.
+The Neighbourhood Plan team has followed the necessary legal steps to create the Plan.
+Importantly the team has ensured extensive engagement with the people of Farnham and others with an interest in the area.
+Details of the consultation to date have been recorded in the Consultation Statement which is available to download from the Farnham Town Council website at www.farnham.gov.uk/shapefarnham or to view at the Town Council offices.